zazakia/support/ANDROID_MANUAL_SETUP.md

 npm run dev:all
 ```

-The Android development should work without errors!
+The Android development should wor